jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 If you have ever worked with text content, you're probably familiar with text encoding.
-Adding HDR support is very similar to adding support for Unicode when previously everything assumed content was encoded with ASCII.
+Adding HDR support is very similar to adding support for Unicode when previously everything assumed content was encoded with ASCII (or Latin-1).

 ### The Kernel